 Personal injury settlements are paid out in accordance with the North Carolina statutory requirements regarding personal injury liens, together with the Federal rules surrounding ERISA and Medicare liens.
-Our goal is to put as much money in our client’s pocket as possible.
+Our goal is to put as much money in our client’s pockets as possible.
 In doing so, we have to abide by the rules which govern your personal injury settlement proceeds.

 Personal Injury Settlement Checks

 Once we reach a settlement with your approval, the insurance company will issue a check made out to you and The Layton Law Firm, PLLC.
 This check will be deposited into our trust account.
 The funds will remain in our trust account until they clear, and until you sign a personal injury settlement statement.
 By signing the settlement statement, you are indicating that you are in agreement with the proposed distribution of funds.
 This allows your personal injury attorney to disburse the funds with confidence.